Choosing the Perfect Realtor Closing Gift

 Keep in mind that even the most tasteful of home decor gifts can miss the mark and end up in a closet.
 So we still recommend offering them as an option.

-Other common metrics include spending no more than 2.5% of your commission or $75-$250.
+Common metrics include spending no more than 2.5% of your commission or $50-$250.
 You may also want to decide the spending amount based on the potential tax deductions.
 For more info, see the next tip.

 Remember that you can deduct real estate closing gifts from your taxes.
 Typically you can deduct up to $25 for business gifts per person.
 However, there aren’t any rules for how old that person can be.
 So technically if you buy a gift for a family of five, you could be able to deduct $125.